Harinineon/EI-coding-exercise/pattern/README.md

 - **Description**: The logger pattern is used to log events for debugging and monitoring.
 - **Usage**: In this project, the logger is used to log information such as order details, payment status, and errors.
 - **Files**:
-  - `logger/LoggerFactory.java`: Factory class for creating loggers.
+  - `logger/Logger.java`: Factory class for creating loggers.
-  - `logger/ConsoleLogger.java`: Concrete logger that logs to the console.
-  - `logger/FileLogger.java`: Concrete logger that logs to a file.

 #### Strategy Pattern